ZaidaTek/ZaidaScope/ReadMe.md

 1) If your Arduino uses an FTDI USB/Serial Chip, you need to **adjust latency from the default 16 ms to 1 ms for best performance**.
 To do this, go to Device Manager, open COM port, go to Port Settings, click Advanced and adjust latency to 1 ms. USB/Serial chip CH340 does not have this issue, but has many COM communication errors at higher sampling rates.

 2) For higher sampling rates you may need to **add a voltage follower to your signal**, especially if your signal is high impedance, because the internal impedance of the Arduino will be very low at higher sampling rates.
 Otherwise, your signal can drop to zero volts.
-See below for details on this.
+See Electrical Setup below for details on this.

+3) Since v210419, the included configuration file instructs the program to use the OpenGL renderer.
+Should it not start because of this, simply delete `ZS.cfg`, asthe program will then create a new one with the default settings, which uses Windows' built-in GDI system renderer instead.

+## Version History

+**v210419:** Added configuration file, German language support, OpenGL rendering, CSV recording

+**v200706:** Renamed to ZaidaScope

+**v200704:** Initial release

-## Setup (Optional)
+## Electrical Setup (Optional)

 When using higher sampling rates, it may be necessary to add a voltage follower to the input signal, so as to not compromise the original measurement signal.